NehemiaAraia/Phishing-Simulation-Campaign/README.md

 Tools & Resources

-**Proofpoint**: Utilized proofpoint to create my phishing campaige while being able to see the effectivness and metrics of emplyoees who interacted with the email.
+**Proofpoint**: Utilized Proofpoint to create my phishing campaign while being able to see the effectivness and metrics of emplyoees who interacted with the email.

-**MITRE ATT&CK Framework**: Researched and Gained more information about phishing ta=echniques and aligned tactics to my current campaign.
+**MITRE ATT&CK Framework**: Researched and gained more information about phishing techniques and aligned tactics to my current campaign.